InfuseAI/primehub-site/docs/design/usage.md

 title: PrimeHub Usage
 ---

-PrimeHub Usage allows the PrimeHub administrator to know the usage of the PrimeHub platform.
+PrimeHub Usage provides administrators a overall insight of the usage of the PrimeHub.

-*Usage* is about resource allocation.
-For example, an user open an jupyter notebook, there will be a record in the usage data.
-The usage data keeps how long does a pod allocate, how many CPU, GPU and memory does a pod allocate.
+*Usage* is about **allocated** resources, not about actual utilization.
+For example, when an user opens an Jupyter notebook, the record of the allocated resources is logged in the usage data, *even if the user doesn't run any program actually on it*.
+The each record includes the lifetime of a pod, and CPU/GPU/Memory are allocated/occupied for a pod.

-# Features
+## Features

 - PrimeHub administrator can download monthly usage report (CSV format)

-# Non-Goal
+## Non-Goal

-* Utilization is not covered in this scope.
+- Actual utilization is not covered in this scope.

-Utilization is talking about how many ratio a resource used in an allocation.
+The utilization describes the ratio of actual utilized resources to allocated resources.

-# Configruation
+## Configuration

-To enable PrimeHub Usage, set the `usage.eanbled` to `true`.
+To enable PrimeHub Usage, set the `usage.enabled` to `true`.

 Path | Description | Default Value
 --- | ----- | -----------------------
 `usage.enabled` | If the PrimeHub Usage is enabled | `false`

-# Design
+## Design

 ![](assets/primehub-usage-design.png)

 PrimeHub Usage is made of five components:

 * Usage
-    * API: a rest API to query data from the usage database
+    * API: a Rest API to query data from the usage database
-    * Prober: a watcher to save pod events to the usage database
+    * Prober: a watcher to save pod events in the usage database
-* Database: a postgresql database saves data to a pvc created by StatefulSet
+* Database: a Postgresql database saves data of a pvc created by StatefulSet
-* Reportint: a cronjob to generate monthly reports daily, it generate two reports (this month and last month) each time.
+* Reporting: a cronjob to generate monthly reports daily, it generates two reports (this month and last month) each time.
-* Monitor: similiar to Prober, but it only cares pod events not updated recently.
-If a pod never changed again, it will mark the pod finished.
+* Monitor: similar to Prober, but it only monitors pod events if it is not updated recently.
+If a pod hasn't been changed for a while, it will mark the pod finished.
 In general case, the finished state should be handled by Prober.
-However, we do a final check in a seperated process to deal with edge cases.
+However, we do a final check in a separated process to deal with edge cases.

 ## Prober